-Elbow pads are only to be used by seasoned Muay Thai practitioners, if your a beginner stay away from elbow pads as you can end up hurting yourselves, other people.
-If you don’t know how to control your power and techniques then you are not ready to spar with elbows.
+Elbow pads are only to be used by seasoned Muay Thai practitioners, if your a beginner stay away from elbow pads as you can end up hurting yourselves or other people.
+If you don’t know how to control your power and technique then you are not ready to spar with elbows.

 Namman Boxing Liniment Oil

 You can check out the Nmman Boxing Liniment on Amazon here.

 You know this smell if you have been to a Muay Thai gym, it’s the oil used by most Thai fighters in Thailand to help their muscles warm-up before training and to help prevent injuries from occurring and during Thai massage.